-Looking for a delicious cheesy beef quesadilla recipe for a tasty snack, lunch or supper?
+Looking for a deliciously cheesy beef quesadilla recipe for a tasty snack, lunch or supper?
 Look no further!
-How delicious do these beef quesadillas look?
+Quesadillas are moreish and fun to make.

-Making the quesadillas is the fun part!
-Once the beef is done, you can get going with the Burrito Wraps, plenty of cheese, frying and flipping.
-When they are oozing, brown and crispy, you know you’re onto a winner.
-In your haste to try them, just don’t forget a dollop of our Chipotle Salsa!
+Now making the beef quesadillas is the fun part!
+Once the beef is done, you can get going with the Burrito Wraps or Soft Taco Wraps (they both work great).
+Add plenty of cheese, spring onions and then warm them up over a hot pan until golden and crispy.
+When they are oozing, you know you’re onto a winner.
+In your haste to try them, don’t forget to add a dollop of our Chipotle Salsa!

-If you love the sound of this recipe, make sure to leave your feedback in the comments section below!
-For further quesadilla inspiration check out our other quesadilla recipes.
+If you love the sound of this beef quesadilla recipe, make sure to leave your feedback in the comments section below, we would love to hear from you.

 How to make it

-- Remove from the pan, slice in half and enjoy with a dollop of Gran Luchito Chipotle Salsa.
+- Remove from the pan and with a sharp knife cut into quarters.
+Serve warm and enjoy with a good amount of Chipotle Salsa.

 Note: if you don’t have a slow cooker you can cook your meat in the oven.
 Just sear your meat and place it in a baking dish with the rest of the ingredients, cover tightly with tin foil, and cook in the oven at 160°C for 3 hours until tender.